florianim/bachelors-thesis/README.md

 - gas prices https://fred.stlouisfed.org/series/PNGASEUUSDM
 - oil prices https://fred.stlouisfed.org/series/DCOILBRENTEU

+## Shapley Flow repository
+The Shapley flow implementation is available at https://github.com/nathanwang000/Shapley-Flow

 ## Abstract
 The increasing complexity of modern machine learning models presents a challenge to their interpretability.
 In response, the field of Explainable